Fort Hunter Liggett: Geography

 There is an historic hotel on the Post known as The Hacienda (Milpitas Ranchhouse) which serves the general public and can be used as guest housing by military personnel, and as available, to the public.
 The "west wing" of The Hacienda has also served as the Installation Commander's Quarters during various periods.
 A short distance past the old main gate, there is a road to the southwest which goes to what is known as the "Primitive Campgrounds".
 There are some camper trailers there, and some water spigots around the site.
 There is also a central restroom on the site and a store.
 Near that area is a lot that has several used FEMA trailers stored.

 Nacimiento-Fergusson Road, which runs through the fort, is the only road that connects the Salinas Valley with Highway 1 between Cambria and Pacific Grove.
-However, in January 2021, several landslides have destroyed the road.
-Reopening is not anticipated until 2023 or 2024.
+However, in January 2021, several landslides destroyed the road.
+It has since reopened.